What is astigmatism?

-Diagnosis & Treatment by Your Eye Doctor in Calgary
+Diagnosis & Treatment by Your Eye Doctor in Bridgeland

-If you experience problems with your vision, we invite you to book an eye exam at our Calgary office.
+If you experience problems with your vision, we invite you to book an eye exam at our Bridgeland office.
 Our optometrist will inspect your vision and eyes to make a precise diagnosis and determine the most effective treatment.
-At Browz Eyeware, our Calgary eye doctor is skilled and experienced in diagnosing and treating astigmatism, so that you experience crisp and clear vision.
+At Browz Eyeware, our Bridgeland eye doctor is skilled and experienced in diagnosing and treating astigmatism, so that you experience crisp and clear vision.

 What is a stigma?

 Stigma refers to a type of refractive error known as astigmatism.
 There are three types of refractive error, myopia, hyperopia, and astigmatism.
 The former two are more regularly referred to as nearsighted (poor distance vision) and farsighted (poor close-up vision).
 Astigmatism is the third category that affects both near and far vision at the same time.
 Much like nearsightedness or farsightedness, astigmatism is corrected using glasses or contacts.

 Technically speaking, an eye with astigmatism requires two different prescriptions to correct vision in one eye due to the oval shape of the cornea.
 This generally requires specialized contact lenses and a more comprehensive fitting procedure.